 We generally advise you not to voluntarily leave the United States if you are in the deportation process.
 This is especially the case if you hope to stay long-term, even if after leaving to then return and stay.

-Voluntarily leaving puts you in a position where you will likely be barred from returning to the United States for an extended period depending on the amount of unlawful presence accrued.
+Voluntarily leaving puts you in a position where you will likely be barred from returning to the United States for five to ten years.

 It is best to make the United States government aware of your intentions before you leave.
-This could ideally reduce consequences from returning.
+This will ideally reduce, if not eliminate, the adverse consequences impeding you from lawfully returning.

-If you fail to show up to your court date, the government will look even less favorably on you and will issue an order of removal in your absence.
+If you fail to show up to your court date, the government will look even less favorably on you than if you appear and receive an order of removal in person.
 Leaving voluntarily is a step in this direction.
 It is better not to leave and be present for your hearing, even if you initially entered the country illegally.
 It just adds more fuel to the fire.

-Having a lawyer at your side to take the necessary actions to lessen the adverse consequences of your deportation case is critical.
+Having a lawyer at your side taking the necessary actions to minimize the adverse consequences of your deportation case is critical.

 With the guidance of a skilled attorney for Deportation Cases, you can have the peace of mind that comes with knowing that we’ll make it look easy.